 Not a Single Journey

 A person does not walk one path.
 The assessment maps which figures you inhabit across which lands.
-A person might be the Innkeeper in the Garden (centered), the Wanderer in the Storm (two paths needed), and the Exile in the Village (one path needed) — simultaneously.
+A person might be the Fisher in the Garden (centered), the Wanderer in the Storm (two paths needed), and the Exile in the Village (one path needed) — simultaneously.
 The centering plan identifies every off-centered position and names the path for each.

 The mythic geography makes this multiplicity visible.
 You are not on one quest with one destination.
 You are navigating several territories at once, each with its own figure, its own land, and its own path home.
 Some paths are short — a single dimension that has drifted slightly off-center.
 Others are long — both figure and land far from center, requiring sustained dual-path work.
 The assessment shows which paths are most urgent and where to begin.